UFHCC-BCBSR/cb-tobias/README.md

 cd my_tobias_project

 # 2. Edit configuration files (see [Configuration Files](#configuration-files))
-nano run_tobias.sbatch            # Update PIPELINE_DIR, account, email
+nano run_tobias.sbatch            # Update PIPELINE_DIR, account, email, and path/to/env
 nano contrast1-config.yaml        # Rename and update with your data paths (do this for each config, create more as needed) nano config-names.txt             # List your {config-names} from  {config-name}-config.yaml. config file names must follow this naming syntax.